CharlliePhillips/JIF-4328/installation-guide.md

   - You cloned it into the right folder
   - You have edited the files above (`desktop.toml`, `init.fs`) with their respective additions correctly
 - If all of the above is correct, a fresh build of Redox could help resolve the issue (although this will take a while)
-- If you are still issues, read through the error message in case it has a quick fix, or stop by the Matrix Space for further assistance.
+- If you are still having issues, read through the error message in case it has a quick fix, or stop by the Matrix Space for further assistance.